 Movement restriction (grasping)

-The diagnosis of Depuytren’s contracture does not require special tests.
+The diagnosis of Dupuytren’s contracture does not require special tests.
 Medical examination is based on observation of the hand anatomy and palpation.
 The doctor looks for:

 Thickening of the fascia, presence of knots at the palmar site (initial stage), along the fingers (at later stage) and finger contracture